 SECTION 10.
-Section 9 of chapter 40A of the General Laws, as so appearing, is hereby amended bystriking out the fifteenth paragraph and inserting in place thereof the following paragraph:-
+Section 9 of chapter 40A of the General Laws is hereby amended by striking out the fifteenth paragraph and inserting in place thereof the following paragraph:-

-613 Zoning ordinances or by-laws shall also provide that research and development uses, whether or not such 614 uses are currently permitted as a matter of right, may be permitted in any non-residential zoning district 615 upon the issuance of a special permit; provided, however, that the granting authority finds that such uses 616 do not substantially derogate from the public good.
-"Research and development uses" may include any 1 617 or more of the following: investigation; development; laboratory and similar research uses; any related 618 office uses; limited manufacturing uses; and uses accessory to any of the foregoing in any field of science.
-619 "Limited manufacturing" shall, subject to the issuance of such special permit, be an allowed use provided 620 that the following requirements are satisfied: (1) such manufacturing activity is directly related to research 621 and development uses; (2) no limited manufacturing activity occurs within 50 feet of a residential district; 622 and (3) substantially all limited manufacturing activity occurs inside of buildings with any limited

-623 manufacturing activities occurring outside of buildings subject to such conditions as may be imposed by

-624 the granting authority.
+Zoning ordinances or by-laws shall also provide that research and development uses, whether or not such uses are currently permitted as a matter of right, may be permitted in any non-residential zoning district upon the issuance of a special permit; provided, however, that the granting authority finds that such uses do not substantially derogate from the public good.
+"Research and development uses" may include any 1 or more of the following: investigation, development, laboratory and similar research uses; any related office uses; limited manufacturing uses; and uses accessory to any of the foregoing in any field of science.
+"Limited manufacturing" may, subject to the issuance of such special permit, be an allowed use provided that the following requirements are satisfied: (1) such manufacturing activity is directly related to research uses; (2) no manufacturing activity occurs within 50 feet of a residential district; and (3) substantially all manufacturing activity occurs inside of buildings with any manufacturing activities occurring outside of buildings subject to such conditions as may be imposed by the granting authority.

-625 SECTION 11.
-Chapter 40B of the General Laws is hereby amended by adding the following section:-
+SECTION 11.
+Chapter 40B of the General Laws, as so appearing, is hereby amended by inserting the following section:-

-626 Section 31.
-There shall be established within each regional planning district created under this chapter or 627 by special act a technical assistance center for the delivery of coordinated, comprehensive, and continuing 628 technical services to and among local governments.
-Technical assistance services may be provided in any 629 subject area within the capability of each technical assistance center that improves local government capacity, efficiency, knowledge and ability to respond to issues, opportunities, laws and requirements 630 631 including, but not limited to: permitting; required municipal asset inventory and management; 632 communication systems including broadband, wireless and related facilities; emergency and incident 633 response systems; electronic government opportunities; remote image and data collection; digital data 634 management and archiving; geographic information systems; geo-location of infrastructure; internet and 635 internet-related technologies; data sharing and regional backup; computer system evaluation and 636 networking; intelligent transportation systems; statistical trends and modeling; digital recordation of 637 accidents, fires and crime; technical specifications relating to management of the sanitary code, water 638 supplies, air quality, storm water and natural resource area; and other land use and smart growth zoning 639 issues.
+Section 30.
+There shall be established within each regional planning district created under this chapter or by special act a technical assistance center for the delivery of coordinated, comprehensive, and continuing technical services to and among local governments.
+Technical assistance services may be provided in any subject area within the capability of each technical assistance center that improves local government capacity, efficiency, knowledge and ability to respond to issues, opportunities, laws and requirements including, but not limited to,: required municipal asset inventory and management; communication systems including broadband, wireless and related facilities; emergency and incident response systems; electronic government opportunities; remote image and data collection; digital data management and archiving; geographic information systems; geo-location of infrastructure; internet and internet-related technologies; data sharing and regional backup; computer system evaluation and networking; intelligent transportation systems; statistical trends and modeling; digital recordation of accidents, fires and crime; technical specifications relating to management of the sanitary code, water supplies, air quality, storm water and natural resource area; and other land use and smart growth zoning issues.

-640 Said regional planning districts shall annually consult with each member city and town to ensure locally 641 needed technical assistance services that: (i) aid communities in evaluating new technologies, equipment 642 and systems; (ii) aid communities in improving the efficiency of local government; (iii) reduce costs 643 incurred by local governments for performing duties required thereof; (iv) build capacity and provide 644 needed skills; (v) aid communities in meeting new state or federal regulations or requirements; (vi) 645 provide specific services or initiate demonstration projects; (vii) facilitate sharing of information or best

-- 646 practices among and between communities; (viii) facilitate inter-municipal cooperation or cost sharing; - 647 (ix) provide training and skill development of community employees; (x) aid in improvement of local - 648 standards, procedures and regulations; and (xi) promote smart growth zoning, regulations, or standards.
+Said regional planning districts shall annually consult with each member city and town to ensure locally needed technical assistance services that: (i) aid communities in evaluating new technologies, equipment and systems; (ii) aid communities in improving the efficiency of local government; (iii) reduce costs incurred by local governments for performing duties required thereof; (iv) build capacity and provide needed skills; (v) aid communities in meeting new state or federal regulations or requirements; (vi) provide specific services or initiate demonstration projects; (vii) facilitate sharing of information or best practices among and between communities; (viii) facilitate inter-municipal cooperation or cost sharing; (ix) provide training and skill development of community employees; (x) aid in improvement of local standards, procedures and regulations; and (xi) promote smart growth zoning, regulations, or standards.